 The second year focuses on studio practice in a specific media.
 Students enroll in a capstone course with their colleagues for group critiques, visits to museums, galleries and artist studios, presentations by guest art professionals, and the development of vital professional skills, such as portfolio presentation and small business management.
-In the studio, art students work closely with individual faculty advisors to develop a finished body of work for a group exhibition that culminates the program.
+In the studio, art students develop a finished body of work for a group exhibition that culminates the program.